Advice

 Our Take

 You can’t prepare for every possibility when it comes to scammers and crooks in a car sale.
 However, with every layer of precaution you add, you reduce the risk.
 In an untrusted exchange, don’t take anything for granted.
-We have suggested several tools to increase the security of the exchange.
-Using them is up to you.
+Use methods with verifiable, settled funds — and don’t hand over the title until you have them.

 RELATED: 7 Ways to Protect Yourself When Selling a Car Privately